 Step 2 – Outlet Wall Insulator Gaskets

 Put some outlet insulator gaskets behind the electrical outlet covers.
-For a few bucks, this seals up dozens of huge holes in the walls.

 Step 3 – HVAC Vents